-4. If a formal examination cannot be written at its scheduled time, it is the responsibility of students to check the Registrar's website and/or examination bulletin boards for the time at which the examination will be rewritten.
-Announcements will be made as soon as possible after the original time, normally within 24 hours, and rewrites wil normally take place within the regular examination period.
+4. If a formal examination cannot be written at its scheduled time, it is the responsibility of students to check the Registrar's website and /or examination bulletin boards for the time at which the examination will be rewritten.
+Announcements will be made as soon as possible after the original time, normally within 24 hours, and rewrites will normally take place within the regular examination transcripts will be marked "ISSUED TO STUDENT."
+The University will not release copies of transcripts if students owe monies to the University.

-Release of Information about Students
+4. Release of Information about Students

 - 1. Disclosure to students of their own records - Students have the right to inspect their academic record.
-An employee of the Registrar's Office will be present during such an inspection. - Students will, on submission of a signed request and payment of the appropriate fee, have the right to receive transcripts of their own academic record.
-These transcripts will be marked "ISSUED TO STU-DENT."
-The University will not release copies of transcripts if students owe monies to the University.
+An employee of the Registrar's Office will be present during such an inspection. - · Students will, on submission of a signed request and payment of the appropriate fee, have the right to receive transcripts of their own academic record.
+These

-2. Disclosure to Faculty, Administrative Officers and Committees of the University
+2. Disclosure to Faculty, Administrative Officers, and Committees of the University